bwbecker/cdnFedElectionData/README.md

 "N.D.P.", "NDP-New Democratic Party", and "New Democratic Party".
 It's safe to say that these all refer to the same party.

-The `raw_data.party_names` table maps the raw names to a cleaned name.
+The `_elections.party_names` table maps the raw names to a cleaned name.
 For example, the three varieties of NDP, noted above, are all mapped to 'New Democratic Party'.